Nov 26, 2020

 15) Have More Than One Vehicle?
 Get The Family Multi Vehicle Discount

 Have multiple vehicles in your household?
-Insurance companies offer a multi car insurance discount of up to 10% for combining all vehicles under the same policy.
-This means each vehicle insured will save up to 10% off their premium.
+Insurers offer a multi car insurance discount of up to 10% for combining all vehicles under the same policy.
+This means each vehicle insured will save up to 10%.
 The more cars you have, the more you will save overall.

 16) Use Winter Tires

 Using winter tires makes driving safer.
-It provides drivers with better traction, helps them stop quicker and more effectively in snowy conditions, gives you peace of mind, and it will save you money on auto insurance.
-Save up to 5% for using winter tires.
+It provides drivers with better traction, helps them stop quicker and more effectively in snowy conditions, gives you peace of mind, and it will save you money.
+Get up to 5% for using winter tires.
 Notify your insurer to make sure you are taking advantage of this discount.

-Paying your auto insurance premium in full rather than paying monthly or quarterly will save you money.
-Insurance companies charge an administrative fee to process monthly payments.
-You will save this fee by paying in a lump sum.
+Paying your premium in full rather than paying monthly or quarterly will save you money.
+Insurers charge an administrative fee to process monthly payments.
+You will not pay this fee by paying in a lump sum.
 Some insurers also offer a slight discount to incent you to pay in advance.

 18) Drive A New Car